 Android gaming is getting bigger and better every month it seems and there is always a slew of new titles coming to Google Play.
 Whether you’re a casual gamer or you want something with a bit more meat on its bones, there’s usually a game coming out to suit everyone’s taste.
 Some months are better than others, but there is usually at least one great new game on mobile every month.
 Let’s take a look at the best new Android games from the last month!
-You can watch the videos on YouTube from previous months by clicking here!
-You can also check out our picks for the best new Android games for 2019 in the video above!
+You can also check out our picks for the best new Android games for 2020 in the video above!

 Price: Free to play